 Antimicrobial and anti-inflammatory properties

-Other studies have suggested that honey may have additional benefits because it contains antimicrobial, antioxidant, and anti-inflammatory properties.
+Other studies have suggested that honey might have additional benefits because it contains antimicrobial, antioxidant, and anti-inflammatory properties.

-A review published in 2017 looked at the potential roles of honey in healing.
-The authors noted that, in people with type 2 diabetes, doctors may one day use honey to lower blood sugar levels, reduce the risk of complications related to diabetes and metabolic disease, and help heal wounds.
+The authors noted that, in people with type 2 diabetes, doctors might one day use honey to lower blood sugar levels, reduce the risk of complications related to diabetes and metabolic disease, and help heal wounds.

 Carbohydrates break down into sugar during digestion and provide the body with most of its energy.

-The National Institute of Diabetes and Digestive and Kidney Diseases recommend that carbohydrates make up 45–65 percent of a person’s recommended daily caloric intake.
+The National Institute of Diabetes and Digestive and Kidney Diseases recommends that carbohydrates make up

 Determining how many carbs to consume involves many considerations, including:

-A person with diabetes should work with their healthcare team to figure out the right amount for them.
+A person with diabetes should work with a healthcare team to work out the right amount for them.

 Fiber intake is crucial in managing post-meal blood sugar spikes.
 Each meal should contain plenty of fiber.